As Worried As–35 Similes for Worried to Capture Inner Turmoil

 Meaning: This simile describes someone tense, alert, and prepared for danger, similar to a soldier on a battlefield.

-Meaning: This simile describes someone feeling mentally or physically drained, much like an overworked electrical wire.
+Meaning: This simile describes someone feeling mentally or physically anxious about being exposed or unprepared in front of others.

 Other Ways to Say: